top of page

 • If you have an outlet that runs a Critical Load item (such as a computer), don’t plug in another device such as a hair dryer or space heater to run that appliance.
 The system was designed to run a lower energy-consuming device and this will deplete your battery faster.

-• Look at the Solar Edge app to see how much energy you are using.
+• Look at your monitoring app to see how much energy you are using.
 See what you can turn off to save battery power.
+You can also log in to the inverter to compare with the readings you show on the app.
+The data on the app may not be accurate if cellular connection is down or intermittent.

 • Look for alternative ways to do things such as making coffee.
 Use instant coffee or a french press.

 • Do not use space heaters.
-Use an electric blanket instead
+Use a heating pad or bundle up.

 bottom of page